Temple menorah

-The Temple menorah (/məˈnɔːrə/; מְנוֹרָה, Tiberian Hebrew //ˌmənoːˈʀɔː//) is a seven-branched candelabrum that is described in the Hebrew Bible and later ancient sources as having been used in the Tabernacle and the Temple in Jerusalem.
+The Temple menorah (/məˈnɔːrə/; מְנוֹרָה, Tiberian Hebrew: /he/) is a seven-branched candelabrum that is described in the Hebrew Bible and later ancient sources as having been used in the Tabernacle and the Temple in Jerusalem.

 Since ancient times, it has served as a symbol representing the Jews and Judaism in both the Land of Israel and the Jewish diaspora.
 It became the State of Israel's official emblem when it was founded in 1948.

 According to the Hebrew Bible, the menorah was made out of pure gold, and the only source of fuel that was allowed to be used to light the lamps was fresh olive oil.
 The menorah was placed in the Tabernacle.
 Biblical tradition holds that Solomon's Temple was home to ten menorahs, which were later plundered by the Babylonians; the Second Temple is also said to have been home to a menorah.
 Following the Roman destruction of Jerusalem and the Temple in 70 CE, the menorah was taken to Rome; the Arch of Titus, which still stands, depicts the menorah being carried away by the triumphant Romans along with other spoils of the destroyed temple.
 The menorah was reportedly taken to Carthage by the Vandals after the sacking of Rome in 455.
 Byzantine historian Procopius reported that the Byzantine army recovered it in 533 and brought it to Constantinople, then later returned it to Jerusalem.
 Many other theories have been advanced for its eventual fate, and no clear evidence of its location has been recorded since late antiquity.

 The menorah is frequently used as a symbol in Jewish art.
 There are no representations of the menorah from the First Temple period, but some examples dating from the Second Temple period have been recorded.
 Menorah images that were discovered include the coins of Antigonus II Mattathias, the last Hasmonean king of Judea, as well as on the walls of an Upper City mansion and Jason's Tomb in Jerusalem, and objects such as the Magdala stone.
 Following the destruction of the Second Temple, the menorah came to be recognized as a distinctively Jewish symbol and was depicted on tomb walls, synagogue floors, sculptures and reliefs, as well as glass and metal objects.
 The menorah has been also used since then to distinguish synagogues and Jewish cemeteries from the places of worship and cemeteries of Christians and pagans.
 The symbol has also been found in several archaeological artifacts from ancient Samaritan, Christian and Islamic communities.
 The Hanukkah menorah, a nine-branched variant of the menorah, is closely associated with the Jewish festival of Hanukkah.